d9pouces/django-floor/doc/source/newproject.rst

 When files have the same relative path, the last one override the previous ones.

+If an original filename ends with `"_inc"`, then this file will be ignored.
 If an original filename ends with `"_tpl"`, then this suffix is silently stripped for building the destination filename.
 This allows to avoid template files with the `".py"` suffix (that can lead to some problems with scripts that import all Python files in a folder).

 For example, if we have: